 - Commitments of Traders Reports: These reports are generated by the CFTC each week and provide an overview of commodity positions held by commercial traders (hedgers), institutional traders (speculators) and small non-reporting traders [see also What Are Options?
 The Ultimate Beginner’s Guide].

 - Multiple Timeframes: Often, the trend is your friend when trading commodities, which makes it important to consider multiple timeframes when trading.
-For example, many trades look at 1-minute, 30-minute and daily charts before making a decision.
+For example, many traders look at 1-minute, 30-minute and daily charts before making a decision.

 - Crop Production Reports: These reports can be found on the USDA’s NASS website each month and provide insight into supply and demand economics.
 Carryout or ending stock figures can tell traders if there’s a shortage or surplus in stocks that month.